Two Federal Programs help if you become disabled.

 Since the Judges are so busy, it is very helpful if a lawyer or representative provides the Judge with a letter or brief outlining the theory of the case before the hearing date.
 This letter or brief should focus on the major medical concerns and should spell out why the lawyer believes the claimant should be approved for benefits.
 It is also helpful for the lawyer to point out major points in the claimant’s records so that the Judge can find the most important medical information at a glance.
 In addition to drafting a brief for the Judge, it is essential that the claimant’s file contains all of the pertinent, up-to-date medical information.
 If at all possible, the most recent records should be sent to the Judge at least 1 week before the hearing for review.
 Last, but not least, claimants should be prepared to testify at their hearing.
 A good lawyer will discuss testimony with their client and assist the client in presenting their case in the most favorable light to the Judge.
 Such preparation makes the Judge’s job easier and will hopefully lead to a favorable decision for you.
-Contact us to set up an appointment for a free consultation at any of our three convenient locations.
+Contact us to set up an appointment at any of our three convenient locations.